-In retrospect perhaps the idea of making a crisp pancake with a juicy vegetable that contains no starch was misguided.
-As I go into my tenth year of food blogging, one lesson I've learned over and over is that whether in the kitchen or in life, sometimes our best ideas come from our failures.
-Perhaps at some point, I'll attempt a crispy zucchini pancake again, but for the meantime, I'm perfectly content making these fluffy zucchini pancakes a regular part of my breakfast table!
+In retrospect, perhaps the idea of making a crisp pancake with a juicy vegetable that contains no starch was misguided.
+As I go into my tenth year of food blogging, one lesson I've learned over and over is that, whether in the kitchen or in life, sometimes our best ideas come from our failures.
+Perhaps at some point I'll attempt a crispy zucchini pancake again, but in the meantime, I'm perfectly content making these fluffy zucchini pancakes a regular part of my breakfast table!

 - Beat the eggs together in a bowl.